 It happens to all of us.

 We’re going about our day, hot on the trail of checking off items on our never-ending To-Do list.
-Then, we discover that we didn’t get everything done before time ran out.
+Then, we discovered that we didn’t get everything done before time ran out.

-When my son entered the workforce, we often found time to catch up on weekends.
+When my Son was entering the workforce, we would often find time to catch up on weekends.
 He was trying to navigate the business world while balancing his life.
-He had an exceptionally fast-paced job and had become a productivity ninja.
+He had a fast-paced job and had become a productivity ninja.
 He was proud of his color-coded To-Do list and calendar, but he had a problem –

-“Dad, no matter how organized I am, I still can’t finish everything.
-I write everything down, and I’m working through it, and I still run out of time.
+“Dad, no matter how organized I am, I still can’t get everything done.
+I’m writing everything down, and I’m working through it, and I still run out of time.
 What am I not doing right?”

-My first thought was how happy I was that he had the clarity to look beyond the obvious solution.
+My first thought was how happy I was that he had the clarity of mind to look beyond the obvious solution.
 Then, I had a few questions –

 You say you have accounted for everything.
-How much time did you spend eating lunch or running down the coffee shop today?
+How much time did you allocate for eating lunch or running down to the coffee shop today?

-How often did you visit the restroom, and how long did it take?
+How many times did you visit the restroom, and how long did it take?

-How much time did you spend on your commute at the traffic lights?
+On your commute, how much time did you spend at the traffic lights?